BabbleSim/BabbleSim.github.io/faq.md

 If you don't have python3, you can download an older version of repo which works with `python2`:
 [https://source.android.com/setup/develop#old-repo-python2](https://source.android.com/setup/develop#old-repo-python2)

+### Can I run BabbleSim with the nRF HW models on an ARM64 host

+Short answer: Not today.

+Long answer: Some ARM64 targets (like Mac HW) do not support executing 32bit ARM instructions.
+Some others do.

+Even for those which do, the userspace has significant differences.
+The current way of building the simulator libraries, HW models and embedded SW assume an x86-64 host.

+The BabbleSim libraries are built today both as 64 and 32bit binary versions to be usable from 64 and 32bit binaries.

+The embedded SW for most embedded targets, and the nordic HW models (just like the real HW) assume that the addressing space is 32bits, that is that sizeof(void*) == sizeof(int) == 4.
+In a 64bit target this is not the case, and therefore code meant for a 32bit embedded system will either fail to build or crash if run as a 64bit binary.

 ### Can I fetch BabbleSim as a set of git submodules instead of using repo?